gdcmarinho/awesome-project/LINKS.md

 ## 📚 Books
 * [Free Computer Books](https://freecomputerbooks.com/) - Free technology books and ebooks
 * [GoalKicker](https://goalkicker.com/) - Programming notes for professionals
-* [Le livros](https://lelivros.digital/) - The best place for you to download all kind of books
+* [Le livros](https://lelivros.digital/) - A place for you to download books
 * [Manga Livre](https://mangalivre.net/) - Online reader and host of manga's
+* [zLibrary](https://singlelogin.me/) - The best place for you to download all kind of books

 ## 🖼 Free stock images
 * [500px](https://500px.com/creativecommons) - Free Stock Images